Package Managers \`a la Carte: A Formal Model of Dependency Resolution: Abstract

 \section{Abstract}

 Package managers are legion.
 Every programming language and operating system has its own solution, each with subtly different semantics for dependency resolution.
-This fragmentation prevents multilingual projects from expressing precise dependencies across language ecosystems; it leaves external system and hardware dependencies implicit and unversioned; it obscures security vulnerabilities that lie in the full dependency graph.
-We present the \textit{Package Calculus}, a formalism for dependency resolution that unifies the core semantics of diverse package managers.
-Through a series of formal reductions, we show how this core is expressive enough to model the diversity that real-world package managers employ in their dependency expression languages.
-By using the Package Calculus as the intermediate representation of dependencies, we enable translation between distinct package managers and resolution across ecosystems.
+This fragmentation prevents multilingual projects from expressing precise dependencies across language ecosystems; it leaves external system dependencies implicit and unversioned; and it obscures the full dependency graph that supply-chain analysis depends on.
+We present the \textit{Package Calculus}, a formalism for dependency resolution that unifies the core semantics of package managers.
+Through a series of formal reductions, we show how this core is expressive enough to model the diversity of real-world dependency expression languages.
+The calculus provides the theoretical foundation for future cross-ecosystem tooling, as a \textit{lingua franca} of dependency expression.